• News

 A teenager’s death after participating in a new dangerous trend with friends has reinvigorated calls for it to be banned.

-19-year-old Ryan Satterthwaite, from Palmerston, a town in NZ's South Island, passed away on May 26 after suffering a serious head injury the day before while he emulated the trend, known as the 'run it straight' trend, with his friends.
+19-year-old Ryan Satterthwaite, from Palmerston North, a city in NZ's North Island, passed away on May 26 after suffering a serious head injury the day before while he emulated the trend, known as the 'run it straight' trend, with his friends.

 New trends pop up all the time, but this latest one has a lot of critics due to the potential dangers.